A holiday discovering the Pyrenees wildlife

 Snake eagles, short toed eagles and also golden eagles are other raptors that you may well see on this wildlife holiday in the French Pyrenees.

 The red deer rut

-On this autumn wildlife holiday, your guide will take you to out of the way areas in which you’ll experience the red deer rut up close and personal.
-This is a special experience that is sure to leave a lasting impression on you.
+Come on this wildlife holiday in the autumn and your guide will take you off the beaten track to where you can experience the red deer rut up close and personal.
+This is an incredible experience that is sure to leave a lasting impression on you.